UWCS/rs118/src/chip8.md

 - `speed(&self) -> Duration`
 - `buzzer_active(&self) -> bool`

 The first one is the main driver function of your interpreter that you'll have to implement, and will execute it one cycle at a time, modifying internal state as necessary.
 The other two are just helpers to provide the trait with some more info it needs to run your interpreter correctly.
-Have a think about what these type
+Have a look at those function signatures and what the types tell you about what you might need to do.

 ### Task 0.3: Git Good